IndieDragoness/portfolio/README.md

   * [Misc Events](#misc-events)
 * [HTML Sources](#html-sources)

+## Quick Reference
+Workflow goes like this:
+1. Dev in Visual Studio, from `C:\Users\R\Documents\GitHub\portfolio`.
+2. Push to GitHub repo `https://github.com/IndieDragoness/portfolio`.
+3. Go to the [Microsoft Azure Portal, Deployment Center](https://portal.azure.com/#@gtvault.onmicrosoft.com/resource/subscriptions/e52de545-f8f0-424a-9954-5a4d4aa548d2/resourceGroups/portfolio-app/providers/Microsoft.Web/sites/sages-portfolio/vstscd) and make sure you have a GitHub actions setup to automatically deploy the GitHub repo Master to the app.

 ## Summary
 The goal of this worksheet is to provide the steps to develop and maintain a Python Flask based portfolio website on Microsoft Azure's free cloud service/subdomain.
-The subdomain is `.azurewebsites.net` and while normally having your own domain name would be preferable, this subdomain confirms to viewers that the Azure service has been used.
+The subdomain is `<app_name>.azurewebsites.net` and while normally having your own domain name would be preferable, this subdomain confirms to viewers that the Azure service has been used.
 This demonstrates both my projects, but also my Microsoft Azure skills.
-In addition, doxygen can be used to connect this tutorials to others in a web format.
+In addition, doxygen can be used to connect this tutorials to others in a web format in combination with Markdown.

+When deploying a web app to Azure, Azure creates a `gunicorn` web server to serve your app.
+This looks for a file called `app.py` in your directory.

 ### Tools Involved in this Project
 1. Hosting/Cloud: [Microsoft Azure/Azure CLI](https://docs.microsoft.com/en-us/cli/azure/)